Analysis | Social Security judges must resolve 500 to 700 disputes per year. A watchdog says that might be too many.

 The quota was implemented to reduce a huge backlog of cases.

-Citing SSA data, GAO said the size of case files now is five times greater than when the quota was imposed in 2007, yet it has not been formally reviewed since then.
+Citing SSA data, the GAO said the size of case files now is five times greater than when the quota was imposed in 2007, yet it has not been formally reviewed since then.
 The quota was implemented to reduce a huge backlog of cases.
 At the end of fiscal 2020, more than 418,000 requests for disability hearings were pending and the average wait for a hearing was about one year.
 As bad as that is, it’s better than the backlog high of 1 million-plus in 2016.
-“The agency had a fiscal year 2021 goal to eliminate the backlog, but due to the pandemic no longer expects to meet this goal,” GAO wrote.
+“The agency had a fiscal year 2021 goal to eliminate the backlog, but due to the pandemic no longer expects to meet this goal,” the GAO wrote.
 More than 12 million adults and their dependents received about $185 billion in benefits from the Social Security disability programs as of December 2019.

 Heavy case files fuel the backlog and the quota controversy.

-“It's not uncommon for us to have a thousand pages of medical records,” said Penny Loucas, a Cleveland administrative judge since 2009.
-“My two cases on Monday, 4,000 and 6,000 pages…When you have something like that, you should be given leeway to take your time to do it right.
-Take your time to do it right the first time so you don't have to go back a second time.
+“It’s not uncommon for us to have a thousand pages of medical records,” said Penny Loucas, a Cleveland administrative judge since 2009.
+“My two cases on Monday, 4,000 and 6,000 pages. …When you have something like that, you should be given leeway to take your time to do it right.
+Take your time to do it right the first time so you don’t have to go back a second time.
 And that is where the quota system, the way it is currently imposed, does not give us that flexibility.”

-Now, acting SSA Commissioner Kilolo Kijakazi “is undertaking a thoughtful and comprehensive review of many of the agency’s policies and procedures, and this is a policy she will review,” said Mark Hinkle, an agency spokesman.
+Now, acting SSA commissioner Kilolo Kijakazi “is undertaking a thoughtful and comprehensive review of many of the agency’s policies and procedures, and this is a policy she will review,” said Mark Hinkle, an agency spokesman.
 “She is reviewing policies with the view that it is important to balance customer service to the public and expectations for our employees and unions.”

 From the customer service side, no one wants “to be judged by someone who feels pressure to simply skim the submissions in our case due to the need to meet a quota,” emailed Nancy Altman, president of Social Security Works, which advocates for a strong program.
 “Today’s disability benefits cases, with the immense size of case files, are much too complicated for judges to carefully examine each one, if forced to do so under an artificial time constraint.
 The crushing workload on Administrative Law Judges is not a fair burden to put on these hard-working civil servants — and it’s even more unfair to the people applying” for Social Security Disability Insurance and Supplemental Security Income.